Takeout

 4.4M

-tonnes of edible food wasted
+tonnes of food wasted annually, establishing the scale of the problem

 20K